Share:

 Drinking Water Quality Management Plan Audit Report

 As per Section 108 of the Water Supply (Safety and Reliability) Act 2008 McKinlay Shire Council is required to conduct an audit of its approved DWQMP.
-The next scheduled audit is to be conducted by 12 March 2025.
-Copies of previous audit reports can be obtained by contacting Council on 07 4746 7166.

 Water